bretlowery/snakr/README.md

 Snakr persists its data in Google Cloud SQL in this version; later versions will use other storage options on Google Cloud such as Datastore or Memcached.
 This initial design uses three Cloud SQL tables.

-The original design had both long and short url tables in a single table.
+The original design had both long and short urls in a single table.
 I split it in two thinking about future features such as multiple short URLs for a single long URL (useful in certain business-oriented use cases).

 ####Table snakr_longurl
 One row per long URL successfully submitted for shortening to Snakr.